 On the subject of jobs, the conservatives have been trying to help to create more job opportunities in Milton Keynes South.
 The number of people claiming unemployment benefits has gone down by a chunk of 59% since 2010.
 That means that there are more people who have found work and are now employed, providing for themselves and their families.
-They have also helped to create 4650 apprenticeships in Milton Keynes South since 2010, helping young people to gain the skills which they need to go into the career they want to be in.
+They have also helped to create 4650 apprenticeships in Milton Keynes South since 2010, helping young people to gain the skills they need to go into the career they want to in.
 We have hands on experience with the apprenticeship scheme, our own employee Jade came from an apprenticeship supplied in Milton Keynes and has been kept on, securing a job with us.
 So we can back the idea of the continued growth of apprenticeships.

 More than £49,733,030 has been invested in creating new schools in Milton Keynes South to help young people get the best start in life that they can with their education.
-The Conservatives pledged that if they were to win, which they have, that they would continue to give every child the best start in life by securing more good school locations and create 3 million more apprenticeships by 2020.
+The Conservatives pledged that if they were to win, which they have, they would continue to give every child the best start in life by securing more good school locations and creating 3 million more apprenticeships by 2020.

-They also helped with gaining an investment of £140 million in the South east through the Regional Growth Fund, supporting 45,000 jobs.
-They say that they will improve on the broadband for Brighton and Hove, Oxford, Portsmouth, Chelmsford, Southend, Milton Keynes, Reading and Southampton.
+They also helped with gaining an investment of £140 million in the Southeast through the Regional Growth Fund, supporting 45,000 jobs.
+They say that they will improve the broadband for Brighton and Hove, Oxford, Portsmouth, Chelmsford, Southend, Milton Keynes, Reading and Southampton.
 They want to put £686 million of funding into various flooding defence projects in the South East and will support the £900 million redevelopment of Reading Station, they also want to put £778 million into the funding for improving local roads between 2015 and 2021.